cRotermund/chad-aws-iac/README.md

 ### User Data Scripts
 - **Server:** Installs K3s in server mode, fetches token from SSM, generates kubeconfig, replaces `127.0.0.1` with public IP, and uploads to SSM
 - **Agent:** Installs K3s in agent mode, fetches token from SSM, connects to server's private IP
+- **nginx:** Installs nginx, configures reverse proxy to K3s server private IP, ready for HTTP/HTTPS traffic

 ### Network Security
-- Instances within the cluster can communicate freely (security group self-reference)
+- K3s instances within the cluster can communicate freely (security group self-reference)
+- nginx ingress allows HTTP (80) and HTTPS (443) from internet, proxies to K3s
 - SSH access is optional and restricted to your specified CIDR blocks
 - All outbound traffic allowed (for package updates and container image pulls)